Drug information provided by: IBM Micromedex

 You have a significant decrease in your peak flow when measured as directed by your doctor.

-You or your child may also be taking an anti-inflammatory medicine, such as steroid, together with this medicine.
-Do not stop taking the anti-inflammatory medicine even if your asthma seems better, unless you are told to do so by your doctor.
+You or your child may also be using an anti-inflammatory medicine, such as a steroid, together with this medicine.
+Do not stop using the anti-inflammatory medicine even if your asthma seems better, unless you are told to do so by your doctor.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This medicine may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you or your child has a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.